Jesus and Temptations

-Christ was tempted with more than one trial.
-He was put to the test with the major temptations that caused Humanity’s fall.
+Christ was tempted with more than one temptation.
+He was put to the test with the main trials that caused Humanity’s fall.
 He came to overcome exactly to where Adam and Eve failed.
-Jesus had come to disprove Satan’s claim on our world.
+He came to disprove Satan’s claim on our world.

 Within every heart that same trials take place.
 The enticements that Jesus resisted were those that attack humanity every day.
-Jesus had victory over:
+These are:

-1-The test of appetite: “Luke-4-2″>Being forty days tempted of the devil.
+1-The test of appetite: “Being forty days tempted of the devil.
 And in those days he did eat nothing: and when they were ended, he afterward hungered.
-Luke-4-3″>And the devil said unto him, If thou be the Son of God, command this stone that it be made bread” (Luke 4:2-4)
+And the devil said unto him, If thou be the Son of God, command this stone that it be made bread” (Luke 4:2-4)

 2-The love of the world: “and the devil said unto him, All this power will I give thee, and the glory of them: for that is delivered unto me; and to whomsoever I will I give it.
 If thou therefore wilt worship me, all shall be thine” (Luke 4:6,7).